About The School

 All Engineering majors take the Fundamentals of Engineering (FE) examination.
 Construction Management majors are encouraged to take the Associate Constructor examination.
 The SECCM supports these examinations by providing financial and administrative assistance for our students.

-The University Career Center coordinates intern opportunities for all three undergraduate programs.
+The University's Center for Career & Professional Development coordinates intern opportunities for all three undergraduate programs.
 Students are encouraged to belong to the Engineering Student Club and the Construction Management Student Club.
 These clubs maintain an affiliation with several professional societies to include: the American Society of Civil Engineers (ASCE); the American Society of Mechanical Engineers (ASME); the Institute for Electrical and Electronic Engineers (IEEE); the Construction Management Association of America (CMAA); the Associated General Contractors of America (AGC); the Mechanical Contractors Association of America (MCAA).
 The top 20% of the CM class are inducted into Sigma Lambda Chi, the Construction Management honor society.
 SECCM women also lead the Society of Women Engineers (SWE) and National Association of Women in Construction (NAWIC) student organizations

 Dean's MessageClick to Open

 The SECCM vision is to be a nationally-recognized leader in education in the disciplines of Computer Science, Construction Management and Engineering whose graduates are highly recruited by leading professional organizations and graduate programs.
 Our mission is to deliver the highest quality undergraduate professional educational experience enabling our graduates to excel in the practice of their professional discipline or the pursuit of an advanced degree.